skslicactl/moneymatters-privacy/support-page.md

 ### Security & Privacy
 - **Local Storage Only:** No cloud synchronization or data sharing
 - **Device Encryption:** Military-grade security for financial data
-- **User Verification:** OTP-based account verification for new users
 - **Zero Analytics:** No tracking, no ads, complete privacy

 ### Device Compatibility